Our motto is “Soaring Beyond Expectations”

 is a full-fledged middle school, with a seven-period school day, daily

 physical education and health, student lockers and significant emphasis

 on structure, discipline, self-reliance, self-motivation, and

-assistant principals, counselor, and staff of 100 percent highly
+responsibility.
+The SOD principal and staff are 100 percent highly

 achievement as well as real-world experiences, setting high expectations

 for each student.

 offers a course designed specifically to assist students in middle